BigQuery¶

 Verify¶

 > /connect— reports the active project and the resolved ADC source.
-If the line readsADC: noneyou have neither user creds nor a key file; re-rungcloud auth application-default loginor setcredentials_path:.> /db inspect— shows the configuredmax_bytes_billedceiling so you know the safety net is in place before the first/run.> amx doctor— checks the BigQuery driver loaded and the profile is reachable (a 401/403 there usually means the IAM grants are missing).
+If the line readsADC: noneyou have neither user creds nor a key file; re-rungcloud auth application-default loginor setcredentials_path:.> /inspect— shows the active profiling mode and the estimated bytes per/runsweep so you know roughly how much will be scanned before the first/run.> /doctor— checks the BigQuery driver loaded and the profile is reachable (a 401/403 there usually means the IAM grants are missing).

 Troubleshooting¶